wesker-albert/cibo/STYLEGUIDE.md

 Directory structure is also preferred to be kept as flat as possible, without being cluttersome.
 Introducing sub-directories should be thoughtfully planned.

-## CHANGLOG
+## CHANGELOG

-The changelog is automatically generated with the command:
+The CHANGELOG is automatically generated with the command:

 ```bash
 make generate_changelog